PipedreamHQ/pipedream/docs/docs/environment-variables/README.md

 # Environment Variables

-Environment variables enable you to separate secrets and other static configuration data from your code.
+Environment variables (env vars) enable you to separate secrets and other static configuration data from your code.

 You shouldn't include API keys or other sensitive data directly in your workflow's code.
-By referencing the value of an environment variable instead, your workflow includes a reference to that variable — `process.env.API_KEY` — instead of the API key itself.
+By referencing the value of an environment variable instead, your workflow includes a reference to that variable — for example, `process.env.API_KEY` instead of the API key itself.

 You can reference env vars and secrets in [workflow code](/code/) or in the object explorer when passing data to steps, and you can define them either globally for the entire workspace, or scope them to individual projects.